fbpx

 Recipe Directions

 1. For best results, take the fish out of the refrigerator 5 minutes before starting to cook.
-If you skip this step, you may need to cook the fish longer then this recipe card indicates.
+If you skip this step, you may need to cook the salmon longer then this recipe card indicates.

 2. Pour the jasmine rice (a) into a small saucepot.
 Add 1/2 cup of water (per serving) to the rice.
 Put the pot over medium-high heat and bring up to a simmer.
 Do not stir.
 Once simmering, stir the rice three times and then turn down to medium-low.
 Cover with a lid or foil and cook for 10-12 minutes.

-6. When the rice has cooked for 10 minutes, check the texture.
-If it is too firm, cook for another 2 minutes and check again.
+6. if it is too firm, cook for another 2 minutes and check again.
 When the rice is ready, spoon into your serving bowls.
 Add the raw cucumber, edamame, and peppers (d) on top of the rice.

-7. Cut the avocado (e) in half length-wise by piercing the avocado with a paring knife until you hit the pit.
-Then run your knife along one side.
-Turn the avocado over and repeat.
-To open the avocado - hold it in both hands and twist each hand in opposite directions.
+8. hold it in both hands and twist each hand in opposite directions.
 Remove the pit.
 Pick up one half and cut 1/2 inch thick slices, without cutting through the skin.
 Insert the edge of a spoon between the skin and the flesh of the avocado and scoop all the way around.
 Add the avocado slices to your bowls.

-8. Slice the tuna and place on top of the bowls.
-Drizzle wasabi aioli (f) over the tuna (note: it is spicy).
-Garnish with pickled ginger dressing (g) and tempura flakes (h).
+9. Slice the salmon and place on top of the bowls.
+Drizzle wasabi aioli (f) over the fish (note: it is spicy).Garnish with pickled ginger dressing (g).

 Shared Photos